 The Draft EIS is the central document that analyzes impacts from Pebble Mine and will be used by state and federal agencies as they consider granting Pebble’s Clean Water Act Section 404 permit.

-What happens next?
+What happened next?
 The Army Corps reviewed and considered the public comments.
 On Nov.
 25, 2020, the agency denied a key permit for Pebble Mine, highlighting many of the concerns that opponents to the project, including Earthjustice, pointed out all along.
 The decision should be a death knell for Pebble Mine.

 The threat of Pebble Mine has loomed over Bristol Bay for more than a decade, and Earthjustice continues to keep close watch on threats to the region.
 Earthjustice supporters have spoken up during public comment periods for years, at each step of the fight to save Bristol Bay.